ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/deploy.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Power Virtual Server Deployment
+# Deploying a Power Virtual Server deployable architecture
 {: #powervs-da}

-## Deployment Overview:
+This guide outlines deploying a Power Virtual Server with VPC landing zone deployable architecture in a multi-regional configuration, specifically in two distinct regions.
+The deployment is based on an existing deployable architecture template, as well as a series of manual customizations to tailor the setup to the specific requirements for your environment.

-{: #deploy-overview}
+## Setting up the initial deployment

-This option involves deploying the "Power Virtual Server with VPC landing zone" Deployable Architecture (DA) in a multi-regional configuration, specifically in two distinct geographic regions.
-The deployment will be based on an existing DA template, followed by a series of manual customizations to tailor the setup to the specific requirements of your environment.
+{: #initial-deployment-power-vs}

-Deployment Steps and Customization:
+Deploy the Power Virtual Server with VPC landing zone DA twice: once in each target region (Region A and Region B).
+Utilize the provided documentation for guidance, available at [IBM Deployable Reference Architectures](https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-deploy-arch-ibm-pvs-inf-full-stack){: external}.

-1. Initial Deployment:
+.

-   * Deploy the "Power Virtual Server with VPC landing zone" DA twice: once in each target region (Region A and Region B).
-Utilize the provided documentation for guidance, available at [IBM Deployable Reference Architectures](https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-deploy-arch-ibm-pvs-inf-full-stack).
+## Completing the initial manual customization
-2. Manual Initial Customization:
+{: #initial-customization}

    * In Region B, after ensuring that no active connections depend on it, remove the existing transit gateway (you will need to remove the VPC and PowerVS connections first) to streamline network management and resource optimization.
    * In region A, designate the remaining transit gateway as global, enhancing its role in facilitating inter-region connectivity for your Power Virtual Server workspaces and VPCs.